Information line 0845 272 3600*

 Enquiries from employers for multiple student registrations are welcome and special fee arrangements may apply.

-On successful completion of your MBA course you will be suitably qualified to take up senior position in the private sector, public sector, in academia, and to start up or grow your own business.
+On successful completion of your MBA course you will be suitably qualified to take up management positions in a wide range of sectors; start up or grow your own business; and develop research further through PhD study.

 You can use the above QR code to connect directly to the course details.